-This is a collaborative effort with the School of Systems, Management and Leadership within the Faculty of Engineering and Information Technology at the University of Technology Sydney.
+The initial work was a collaborative effort between LIXI Limited and the School of Systems, Management and Leadership within the Faculty of Engineering and Information Technology at the University of Technology Sydney.

 - The schema and conversion conventions should ensure no data is lost in either direction (XML to JSON or JSON to XML).